Platelet-rich plasma (PRP) therapy

 How well does PRP work?

-PRP is a reasonable treatment option for symptoms of osteoarthritis, inflammation, and tendinopathies such as tennis elbow (lateral epicondylitis), jumper’s knee (patellar tendonitis), certain types of hip pain (gluteus medius tendinopathy), and plantar fasciitis.
+PRP is a common treatment option for symptoms of osteoarthritis, inflammation, and tendinopathies such as tennis elbow (lateral epicondylitis), jumper’s knee (patellar tendonitis), certain types of hip pain (gluteus medius tendinopathy), and plantar fasciitis.
+PRP can also be used to treat wounds and hair loss.

 Many people start to experience symptom relief a few days after their PRP treatment.
 For some, it can take up to six weeks for PRP to work depending on their condition.
 Treatment lasts a minimum of six weeks, to an average time of three to six months and at maximum approximately one year.

-For the PRP treatment process, you will typically visit a clinic where an assistant will draw a small amount of blood for testing (about one to three vials of blood).
-The blood is then processed in a machine that separates and concentrates the PRP.
+During the PRP treatment process, a doctor will draw a small amount of blood for testing (about one to three vials of blood).
+The blood is then processed in a machine that separates and concentrates the platelet-rich plasma (PRP).
 These platelets (along with an anti-coagulant) are then injected back into your body during the same visit.
 The total visit on average takes 60 minutes.

 Is PRP treatment safe?